Support Being Tea Scholarships!

 In 2021, we gifted one year memberships to five recipients, as well as one partial Teacher Training scholarship.

-Support Being Tea Scholarships today!
+Make a Being Tea scholarship gift today!

 Why scholarships have such a powerful impact